akhalil-qa/WhatsAssistant/README.md

-# WhatsAssistant - An WhatsApp bot to manage your todo list
+# WhatsAssistant - A WhatsApp bot to manage your todo list
 This is a demonstration of how to automate a WhatsApp account to act as a personal assistant to other WhatsApp users in order to maintain their todo lists!

 ## Purspose